kevinbencs/online_newspaper/README.md

 Get /auth/confirm/resetpassword: redirect /resetpassword or the error page

-Get /auth/mongomiddleware: check the admin privileges for protected pages.
+Post /auth/mongomiddleware/paywall: check the admin privileges for protected pages.

 Post /auth/provider/twofa: check the token in the url for 2FA page when user sing in with provider.

-Post /auth/provider/twofa/twofausercookie: check the cookie in protected page (/about) for user who has 2FA
+Post /auth/provider/twofa/twofausercookie: check the cookie in protected page for user who has 2FA

 Post /auth/provider/twofa/twofasingincookie: check the cookie for 2FA page when user sing in.